Skip to content

 Interest-free windows ran 3 to 12 months depending on order size.
 After the promotional window, APR jumped to roughly 18 to 27% on every site that runs its own credit line.

 According to consumer-finance guidance from the FTC’s BNPL overview, interest-free promotions can convert to deferred-interest plans that retroactively bill the full APR if you miss the payoff date by even a single day.
-We read each BNPL contract for that exact wording before placing real orders, and on a couple of the sites we reviewed the deferred-interest clause was buried inside a linked PDF rather than the checkout disclosure.
+On a couple of these sites, that deferred-interest clause sits buried inside a linked PDF rather than the checkout disclosure, so read the contract for that exact wording before you order.

 #When Fingerhut Still Beats the Alternatives